Archive

 However, having been through the entire journey with awareness, Stonebreaker now remained always happy. (image curtsy : Wikipedia)

 With this thought, he became a hill.
 After a few days, there came a man who started striking the hill for stones.
-‘The person striking the stone appears to be dominant over the hill’.
-Upon getting this thought in his mind, he once again became the stonebreaker.
+‘The person striking the stone appears to be dominant over the hill.
+I wish I could be that person’.
+And lo and behold, he became a stone breaker again.

 Thus, this man went through the whole journey from being a stone breaker till he returned to the life of a stonebreaker with awareness.
-Having been through all these experiences, he no longer desired to change his job.
+Having been through all these experiences, he no longer desired to change his job or situation.
 He continued stone breaking for the rest of his life.
 However, having been through the entire journey with awareness, he now remained always happy.

 The Power of Wise Discrimination